| AtlantiCape Inspections, LLC | P.O. Box 3350 | 7809 Wellington Ave., Margate NJ 08402 | Phone (609) 487-7757 |

 My Realtor did not include you on the list of inspectors they recommend.
 Why?

-Not being on the Realtor's "short list" may be as simple as the agent not being familiar with my work, or a concern that as an engineer, I may be to technically exhaustive and perhaps jeopardize the successful conclusion of their real estate deal.
+Not being on the Realtor's "short list" may be as simple as the agent not being familiar with my work, or a concern that as an engineer, I may be too "technically exhaustive" and perhaps jeopardize the successful conclusion of their real estate deal.
 Or, with large real estate agencies, the Corporate office may provide to their local branches a list of "preferred" home inspection companies, which are often national franchises who market heavily to the big real estate players.
 I have also been made aware of some inspectors who, to get on an agent's "short list", offer financial or other incentives for agent referrals or as a reward for pushing them (a practice that is specifically prohibited by NJ law).
-While the extra business resulting from real estate agent referrals would be nice, my clients appreciate my independence as I am not beholden to anyone except the client.
+While the extra business resulting from real estate agent referrals would be nice, my clients appreciate my independence, as I am not beholden to anyone except my client.

 What are your fees for a home inspection?

 My professional service fees are based on the number of bedrooms, which I believe is the fairest method, although perhaps not the easiest to remember.
-For a thorough home inspection, detailed report and continuing service after completion, I charge a base fee of $300 plus $50 per bedroom for single family homes or townhouses.
-So, for example a 3-bedroom home inspection would be $450.
+For a thorough home inspection, detailed report and continuing service after completion, I charge a base home inspection fee of $350 plus $50 per bedroom for single family homes or fee-simple townhouses.
+So, for example a 3-bedroom home inspection would be $500.
+Note that for homes of 3,000 square feet and above, I add a fee to reflect the larger home size.

 How long do your inspections take on-site?

-Of course it varies due to size, complexity, and age of the home, but the range is about 1 1/2 hours for a 1-bedroom condo to 4 1/2 hours for a 5-bedroom single family home.
+Of course it varies due to size, complexity, and age of the home, but the range is about 1-1/2 hours for a 1-bedroom condo to 4-1/2 hours for a 6-bedroom single family home.
 And, when clients accompany me, something I encourage, inspections take longer because I take the time to explain and educate.

 Some inspectors will provide a report on-the-spot when they finish the inspection.
 Do you?

-It is not to your benefit to be given a finished report immediately upon the conclusion of the inspection, however beneficial it may be to the inspector as it enables them to move on quickly to their next job.
+It is not to your benefit to be given a finished report immediately upon the conclusion of the inspection, however beneficial it may be to the inspector, as it enables them to move on quickly to their next job.
 Inspectors who want to do as many inspections as they can in a day prefer to punch out reports on site, whether a simple checklist or a heavily standardized computer-produced report.
 I prefer to give value to my clients by going the extra mile.
 I merge annotated digital photos into my reports to clearly identify the items being reported so you can fully understand the item identified.
-I will also contact municipal code officials when appropriate, equipment vendors, or experts in particular issues following an inspection to clarify items and provide better advice.
-My reports are completed either the same day or the following morning, which will be more than sufficient for ample review prior to presentation to the seller.
+I may also contact municipal code officials when appropriate, equipment vendors, colleagues or experts in particular issues following an inspection to clarify items and provide better service to my cients.
+My reports are typically completed late the same evening.
 Of course, I am always available to summarize a list of my findings verbally upon completion of the inspection, prior to providing the final inspection report.

 Some inspectors I have found charge less than you.
 Can you give me a price break?

-Except in unusual cases, such as when clients do not wish a full inspection, or when I work with clients who do repeat business with me, I do not negotiate my fees.
-This is because (1) my inspection fee is priced fairly using a scaled (based on number of bedrooms) rather than a flat fee, and (2) my service is highly personal, including customizing my reports with photos, and encouraging client participation in the inspection.
+Except in unusual cases, such as when clients do not wish a full inspection, I do not negotiate my fees.
+This is because (1) my inspection fee is priced fairly using a scaled (based on number of bedrooms) rather than a flat fee, and (2) my service is highly personal, including customizing my reports with annotated photos, and encouraging client participation in the inspection.
 My typical 3 bedroom home inspection takes 3 hours plus an additional two hours in report preparation.
-Keep in mind that "volume" home inspectors will price lower so that they can churn out 3-4 inspections a day, using simple checklists, discouraging time-consuming client participation, and taking little time for discussing issues and options with their clients.
+Keep in mind that "volume" home inspectors will price lower so that they can churn out 3-4 inspections a day, perhaps using simple checklists, discouraging time-consuming client participation, or taking little time for discussing issues and options with their clients.
+The only way to accomplish this volume is with a short inspection, which I do not endore.

 Do home inspectors need to be licensed?

 Yes.
 In New Jersey, effective 12/31/05, all home inspectors operating in the state must be licensed.
-Home inspectors currently practicing without a license risk prosecution, the invalidation of their insurance coverage by their insurance carrier (if they even have it), and place their clients and referring real estate agents at risk.
+Home inspectors practicing without a license risk heavy fines, the invalidation of their insurance coverage by their insurance carrier (if they even have it), and place their clients and referring real estate agents at risk.
 So, when you select a home inspector, verify that the home inspector you are considering is in fact licensed.
-Click here for an online searchable directory of NJ-licensed home inspectors, to see if the inspector you plan to use is licensed.
+You can visit the State website, Home Inspection Advisory Committee website and perform an on-line search using the inspector's last name, to be sure the inspector is mandatorily state-licensed.

 One home inspector presented himself as "certified".
 Does this mean he is licensed?

-Certified does not imply licensed.
-Licensed inspectors have to meet stringent state requirements, must have a minimum amount of E&O insurance, take continuing education courses, and maintain a high ethical standard of practice.
-While there are excellent inspectors out there who are certified, the certification requirements for organizations and franchises varies.
-And, being certified has no bearing on whether the state will approve a license application.
+Certified does not equate to licensed.
+Licensed inspectors have to meet stringent state requirements, must have errors and ommissions insurance, take 40 hours of continuing education courses every two years, and maintain a high ethical standard of practice.

-I know an engineer who says he does home inspections.
-Is this permitted by the state law?
+I know an engineer who says he does home inspections, but he is not a licensed NJ home inspector.
+Is this permitted by the State law?

-An engineer performing a home inspection in New Jersey - without being separately licensed as a home inspector - is in violation of state law and can be sanctioned or fined, regardless of how qualified they claim to be.
-More importantly, engineers that have errors or omissions insurance generally are not permitted to do home inspections by their insurance carriers, and risk losing their coverage if they are sued.
-So, as a buyer, if you have a future claim against the home inspector, you will have little recourse if the inspector was unlicensed.
+No. An engineer performing a home inspection in New Jersey - without being separately licensed as a home inspector - is in violation of State law and the individual can be sanctioned or fined, regardless of how qualified they may be.
+Presently, at last count, I am one of only a handfull of professional engineers that are legally permitted to perform home inspections in NJ out of 750 licensed home inspectors.

 My real estate agent thinks an engineer home inspector will "over-analyze" the property's condition.
 Is your report overly technical or complicated?